 Though it is sometimes said that small words in a title do not require capitalization, let's be a bit more specific.
-After all, many nouns and verbs are small (e.g., dog, go), but these words still must be capitalized.
+After all, many nouns and verbs are small (e.g., dog, go), but these words must still be capitalized.
 The small words we are referring to in this case essentially include articles, conjunctions, and prepositions, which should not be capitalized (again, unless they are the first word of a title).
 There are only three articles in the English language (a, an, and the), so pinpointing these words in a title should be a cinch.
 Conjunctions like and, nor, but, for, and or should also be written in lowercase.

 Let's break down this example from William Faulkner.
 Sound and Fury are nouns and must be capitalized.
 Though the is used twice in this title, only the first appearance of this article needs to be capitalized, because it is at the beginning of the title.
 Finally, and is a conjunction and should be written in lowercase.

 Prepositions are a different story, as they can be tricky to identify.
-Prepositions link nouns or other phrases (the objects of the preposition) to the rest of the sentence.
+Prepositions link nouns or other phrases (the objects of the prepositions) to the rest of the sentence.
 Simple prepositions indicate temporal, spatial, or logical relationships between the object of the preposition and the rest of the sentence; these include above, below, after, around, outside, toward, through, into, etc. Participial prepositions are not linked to nouns and include terms like concerning, considering, regarding, and during.
 Neither simple prepositions nor participial prepositions should be capitalized in a title.
-Though some prepositions can be quite lengthy, they still should be written in lowercase.
+Though some prepositions can be quite lengthy, they should still be written in lowercase.
 (There are some exceptions to this rule, but we'll get to that a bit later.)